frpays/lc0-js/README.md

   * zlib: this library does not build compile either, we and we also don't need it on the c++ side.

-As a result, the loader.cc and loader.h files are the latest versions of these files that does not reference protobuf and zlib.

-Consequently weights file loading is simply deactivated on c++ side.
+As a result, all references to protobug and zlib have been removed.
+No file is loaded on the c++ side and the Weight structure is empty.
+(Except when the Blas backend is instantiated, generally for debugging purposes.
+In this case, the only weight file supported format is non-compressed text).

 # Backends

-None of the original backends make it, except the blas one, provided that the blas sgemm calls have been replaced with c++ routines.
-The blas backend was only necessary for early tests.
-It has very low performances compared to the tensorflowjs once.
+None of the original backends can be compiled to javascript, except Blas, provided that the matrix multiply calls have been replaced with c++ routines.
+The Blas backend still exists for debugging purposes but is much slower than tensorflowjs and is normally not instantiated.

 A new javascript backend has been written from scratch over tensorflowjs.
-It fetches the weight file with a http request and decodes it (either txt.gz or protobuf gunzipped).
+The backend fetches the weight file with a http request, decodes it (either txt.gz or protobuf gunzipped) and uses tensorflowjs to handle the computations.

-Currently the default weights is the 9554 network.
-But it can easily be switched to a 20b protobuf network or a network provided by the user (through a file load dialog).
+Currently the default network is the 9155 network.
+But it can easily be switched to a bigger 20b protobuf network or, alternatively, a network provided by the user (through a file load dialog).

+Note that if tensorflowjs falls back to CPU due to lack of WebGL support of lack of GPU, the computations are not only slow, but wrong because the tensors are no longer in the expected format.

 # Threads

-There is basic thread support in emscripten, but it will simply won't work here.
-The search and the UCI command executes as a workflow.
+There is basic thread support in emscripten, but it is too sketchy and won't work here.
+The search module and the UCI command processor have been modified to run as a workflow.

 # Web worker

 The engine search is a very resource intensive task.
-In order to make graphical interface as responsive as possible, the engine runs inside a web worker.
-The web worker is a generally well supported feature among browsers, but another necessary feature is not: the offscreen canvas.
+In order to make the graphical interface as responsive as possible, the engine runs inside a web worker when possible.
+The web worker is a generally well supported feature among browsers, but not yet the offscreen canvas.
 Without offscreen canvas, tensorflowjs cannot make use of the WebGL extensions to accelerate the network inference.
 This is why, depending on the browser, the lc0 engine will work either inside a worker or not.
-At the time I write this, Chrome 71 supports the offscreen canvas, Firefox 64 only on demand and Safari won't.
-When the offscreen canvas support is not detected, the engine runs inside the main javascript loop and the interface may feel less responsive.
+At the time of this initial release, Chrome 71 supports the offscreen canvas, Firefox 64 supports it on demand and Safari still does not.
+Without offscreen canvas support, the engine runs inside the main javascript loop and the interface may feel less responsive.

 ## Original lc0 Readme: